 The Complex Systems group brings together several areas that investigate and innovate with complexity, including the Centre for Complex Systems, the Centre for Translational Data Science and the Centre for Distributed and High Performance Computing.

-Our key research areas are guided self-organisation (GSO), critical dynamics, and complex networks.
+Our key research areas are guided self-organisation (GSO) and complex networks.
 We are also involved in several international collaborations related to complex systems.